Loft (2008 film): Production

 Portions of the film were shot in Ostend in January 2008.
 The building where the loft is situated is in Antwerp, next to the river Scheldt.
-A teaser trailer was released in May 2008.

 Reception

 By 19 February 2009, Loft was the most successful Flemish film ever at the box office with at the time 1,082,480 admissions, passing the previous record holder, Koko Flanel (1990).
+Boyd van Hoeij of Variety gave the film a positive review, praising it as "well-plotted, if not always well-written", but critcizing the film's final 20 minutes as killing its tension.

 Remakes

 A Dutch remake of the same name was released in 2010, directed by Antoinette Beumer.

 In 2011, Van Looy himself began production on a Belgian-American remake.
 The Loft was completed in 2014 and stars Karl Urban, James Marsden, Wentworth Miller, Eric Stonestreet and Schoenaerts reprising his role from the original film.
-The Loft was released theatrically on 30 January 2015.
+The Loft was released theatrically in the United States on 30 January 2015.

 In 2021, Netflix India announced an untitled Hindi remake of Loft directed by the director-duo Abbas Mustan, starring Sharman Joshi, Arjun Rampal and Bobby Deol.
 The film, later titled Penthouse, was ultimately shelved.